 But in most cases, you should be prepared to offer your real estate holdings, vehicles, equipment, savings, and so on for these secured business loans.

 Think a traditional term loan is the right kind of secured business loan for you?

 Here are the fast facts on these kinds of business loans:

 Term Loan Terms

 Term Loan Rates

-When it comes to secured business loans, SBA loans are another great financing option for small business owners.
-The SBA offers term loans through their three loan programs: the 7(a) loan program, the CDC/504 loan program, and the microloan program.
+SBA loans are another great financing option for secured business loans.
+The SBA offers term loans through three of their most popular loan programs: the 7(a) loan program, the CDC/504 loan program, and the microloan program.

-The SBA acts as a guarantor of term loans, guaranteeing a certain percentage of the loan in an effort to incentivize lenders to fund small businesses.
+Because the SBA acts as a guarantor of these loans, lenders are incentivized to fund small businesses.
 In the end, it’s a win-win situation for the business owner and the lender.
 Lenders take on less risk, meaning you can get a bigger and less expensive business loan than you’d otherwise qualify for.

 SBA loans tend to be one of the best financing products for small business owners.

 Here are some quick facts about SBA loans.